EnviroDIY/ModularSensors/README.md

 // Turbidity Sensor with wiper
 #include <YosemitechY511.h>  // Use this for the Y511-A
-// Create and return the Y511-A turbidity sensor object YosemitechY511 y511(y511modbusAddress, modbusSerial, modbusPower, max485EnablePin, measurementsToAverage);
+// Create and return the Y511-A turbidity sensor object YosemitechY511 y511(y511ModbusAddress, modbusSerial, powerPin1, powerPin2, max485EnablePin, measurementsToAverage);
 // Create the turbidity and temperature variable objects for the Y511 and return variable-type pointers to them Variable *y511Turb = new YosemitechY511_Turbidity(&y511, "UUID", "customVarCode");  // Turbidity in NTU
 //  Resolution is 0.0000002 NTU